 What we put inside our bodies has an effect on our mental well-being too.
 Eating a well-rounded, healthy diet helps people feel better overall.

-There are also some foods that can improve mood.
-For example, omega-3 fatty acids from fish as well as zinc and B vitamins from fruits like bananas can help improve depressive moods.
+Some foods can also improve mood.
+For example, omega-3 fatty acids from fish, as well as zinc and B vitamins from fruits like bananas, can help improve depressive moods.
 And reducing foods like starchy carbs can help too.

 Some older adults may feel that now is the time to throw caution to the wind and enjoy things like mid-week drinks or smoke cigarettes without the fear of dying young.
 The fact is that these things are bad for health and can also contribute to lower moods if consumed too frequently.